Websites are built differently and demand different speed and performance optimization tactics.

 Lastly, the tutorial section lists helpful video instructions or explainers teaching you how to make the best of your WP Rocket plugin.

 These video tutorials contain helpful information on improving essential website performance metrics such as LCP, CLS, and FID.
-It also contains a video on detecting if WP Rocket works on your site and other troubleshooting guides.
+It also includes a video on detecting if WP Rocket works on your site and other troubleshooting guides.

 There is nothing to set up or configure here; it is all about learning about the plugin’s functionality and features.